texas painted barn

 Am I Exempt from Overtime in Texas?

+There are certain exemptions to the entitlement to overtime pay.
 Employees engaged in executive, administrative, or professional capacities (and paid at least $455 per week on a salary basis) are exempt from the overtime requirement.
-Note that new minimum salary requirements for these overtime exemptions take effect in January 2020 and increase the minimum salary threshold to $684 per week (or $35,568 annually).
-This change in federal law will also apply to most workers in Texas when making the determination of whether they are classified as exempt or non-exempt from the overtime pay laws.
+Note that minimum salary requirements for these overtime exemptions took effect in January 2020 and made the minimum salary threshold $684 per week (or $35,568 annually).
+This change in federal law also applies to most workers in Texas when determining whether they are classified as exempt or non-exempt from the overtime pay laws.
+In addition, a new rule by the Department of Labor is set to increase the minimum salary for executive, administrative, and professional employees to qualify as exempt to $844 per week (or $43,888 annually) as of July 1, 2024, and then further increase it to $1,128 per week ($58,656 annually) as of January 1, 2025.

 To be considered as exempt from overtime in Texas, you must be working in a job with both duties and compensation that qualify the position as exempt.
 The most common overtime exemptions include: